TheAlienDoctor/statistics-tracker-mcbe/README.md

 - If there is a player who you do not want to have there statistic tracked (e.g. and alt/camera account), then you can run the following command:
 ``/tag [playername] add DoNotTrack``
 - Check TODO.md if you want to know more about some of the other statistics that I am working on adding support for.
-- On the pause screen playerlist menu, AFK players will be displayed at the top.
-Technically you can change this using scoreboard commands however it is not recommended.

 ## Current statistics tracked
 | Name      | Description | Units |